Candidates, Elections,

 Politics As a Media Commodity

 ...
-Campaigns have become an adjunct to the media industry
+Campaigns have become an adjunct to

-Reagan's run for the presidency in 1980 relied on an advertising
+of 1980.
+Ronald Reagan's run for the presidency in 1980 relied

-campaign adapted directly from corporate product advertising.
+on an advertising campaign adapted directly from corporate product

-The image-packaging techniques were substantially refined for
+the candidate.
+The image-packaging techniques were substantially

-apply the technology of persuasion as skillfully.
+to apply the technology of persuasion as skillfully.

-The political consequences of these developments are far reaching.
+The political consequences of these developments

-makes campaigns into vehicles for elite "guidance."
+electoral politics makes campaigns into vehicles for elite "guidance."

 Modern elections can be understood as agents of legitimation and